Juuling: Are your kids doing it?

 Juul starter kits cost about $30.
 Juul pods even come in a variety of flavors like fruit medley and creme brulee.

-But that is not stopping kids and teen from getting their hands of juuls.
-Dr. Wanda Boone with Durham Together for Resilient Youth says kids are getting access to juuls as she hears from many who can buy them at convenience stores, even though it's illegal to sell them to people under the age of 18.
+But that is not stopping kids and teen from getting their hands on Juuls.
+Dr. Wanda Boone with Durham Together for Resilient Youth says kids are getting access to Juuls as she hears from many who can buy them at convenience stores, even though it's illegal to sell them to people under the age of 18.

 "Young people don't necessarily think it's dangerous for them," she said.